May 16, 2016–October 30, 2016

-Artists have always turned to dreams as a source of inspiration, a retreat from reason, and a space for exploring imagination and desire.
-In the history of photography, dreams have been most closely associated with the Surrealists, who pushed the technical limits of the medium to transform the camera's realist documents into fantastical compositions.
-Whereas their modernist explorations were often bound to psychoanalytic theories, more recently contemporary photographers have pursued the world of sleep and dreams through increasingly open-ended works that succeed through evocation rather than description.
+Artists often turn to dreams as a source of inspiration, a retreat from reason, and a space for exploring imagination and desire.
+In the history of photography, dream imagery has been most closely associated with the Surrealists, who used experimental techniques to bridge the gap between the camera’s objectivity and the internal gaze of the mind’s eye.
+While those modernist explorations were often bound to psychoanalytic theories, other photographers have pursued the world of sleep and dreams through deliberately open-ended works that succeed through evocation rather than description.
 The exhibition Dream States: Contemporary Photographs and Video presents 30 photographs and one video drawn from The Met collection, all loosely tied to the subjective yet universal experience of dreaming.
 The exhibition is on view at the Museum from May 16 through October 30, 2016.